 Dual/multi-WAN routers with fail-over/fail-back provide resilience benefits only

-There are a number of dual-WAN routers available that offer basic fail-over/fail-back capabilities, such as our favourite Billion 7800DXL.
+There are a number of dual-WAN routers available that offer basic fail-over/fail-back capabilities, such as the Billion 7800DXL.
 Broadband users that are concerned about the reliability of their Internet connections can connect two separate lines to such a router.
 The router automatically switches to the working ADSL connection if the other connection fails (for example, due to a line fault or a failure in part of the ISP’s network).

 It is important to realise that, apart from resilience, dual-WAN routers equipped with fail-over/fail-back do not give speed or capacity benefits, since one of the broadband connections always remains unused.
 While buying a dual-WAN router with basic fail-over/fail-back capabilities may seem to be the cheapest solution, this may not necessarily be the case since there may be none of the potential benefits associated with sharing traffic among several connections.